 DO NOT Overload Your Refrigerator (Here's Why)

-It actually feels great to have your refrigerator loaded with food items that you love, especially during midnight, when grocery stores and some takeout restaurants are closed.
+It actually feels great to have your refrigerator loaded with food items that you love, especially at midnight, when grocery stores and some takeout restaurants are closed.
 While it’s recommended to fill your refrigerator rather than letting it be relatively empty during its operation, it’s crucial that you avoid overfilling your refrigerator with too many supplies.
 Overcrowding affects the air vents, resulting in poor air circulation and higher energy consumption.
 If you cram on decluttering your fridge and end up overfilling your compartments, check out this article.

 Why Should You Not Overfill Your Refrigerator?